-Fig. 40: Entry of attributes for later colour-coding
+Fig. 40: Entry of attributes for later colour-coding (Network 4.5.0.0 or later versions)

-In Network Publisher 1.1.0.6, displaying colour-coded nodes and pies is made easier and faster for network calculation files which contain attributes: After importing the network calculation results, select an attribute type from the "Color scheme" pull-down menu, assign a colour for each attribute, and display the network.
-Your colour assignments are saved with the network graphic, when you save in .fdi format (Tip: you may want to cut and paste the 6 last lines defining the colour scheme into other .fdi files).
+In Network Publisher, displaying colour-coded nodes and pies is made easier and faster for network calculation files which contain attributes: After importing the network calculation results, select an attribute type from the "Color scheme" pull-down menu, assign a colour for each attribute, and display the network.
+Your colour assignments are saved with the network graphic, when you save in \.fdi format (Tip: you may want to cut and paste the 6 last lines defining the colour scheme into other \.fdi files).
 To display the color scheme explanation within the graphics, activate the "Display legend" checkbox.